wp-plugins/typo3-importer/readme.txt

 If TYPO3 is reached at http://example.com/typo3, then the correct website URL is http://example.com.

-Now, if you're running at least PHP 5.2 and the plugin reports that the website URL doesn't exist, it's possible that your server or web host doesn't allow outbound connections using PHP.

-I'm working on updating the TYPO3 Importer to detect this scenario.

-= Why is my website URL correct, but plugin says not? = Do you have at least PHP 5.2 installed?
+= Why is my website URL correct, but plugin says not? = Do you have at least PHP 5.3.3 or PHP 5.2.14 installed?

 = Can I sponsor importing TYPO3 ______? =
 Yes.
 Any sponsoring would be greatly welcome.
 Please [donate](http://typo3vagabond.com/about-typo3-vagabond/donate/ "Help sponsor TYPO3 Importer") and let me know what's wanted